 The launch of a new program for Oregon Tech, M.S. in Engineering (with Specialties) was approved by the Statewide Provosts Council (May 2015), the Oregon State Board of Higher Education (June 2015), and the Higher Education Coordinating Commission (HECC) on August 13, 2015.

 The MSE program was subsequently launched in Fall 2017, with the first cohort of students graduating from the program in 2019.
-Table 2 provide the enrollment and graduation numbers for the last 5 years.
-Figure 1 shows the distribution of graduates per specialty in AY 2020-21, and Figure 2 shows the distribution of enrolled students per specialty in Fall 2021.
+Table 2 provides the enrollment and graduation numbers for the last 5 years.